Oblomov/anzim/README.md

 food and with not more than half (round up) of its health.
 Picking up, dropping (at the nest) or exchanging food costs one turn.
 One unit of food can restore one unit of health.
 Eating food costs one turn, but in a turn an ant can eat as much food as needed to restore health.
+An ant can pick food and eat it in the same turn.

 ## Motion